 Sadie had some pretty neat ideas for the food she wanted to have for her luau and when she ran out of ideas, she went to Pinterest for more.
 We narrowed down the list to items that were fairly easy to assemble and things she thought her friends would enjoy.

 The day before the party, Sadie and I went to my favorite grocery store: Aldi where we picked up fresh pineapple, oranges, grapes, ham, pudding cups, and Taquitos chips.

 We cut up the fruit and made this cute little dish that doubled as a centerpiece:

 For the main dish, I cut up the ham and, along with some leftover pineapple, fried them in some brown sugar and mustard.
 This is one of our favorite home dishes that we eat served over rice and the guests couldn’t get enough.

-We had planned this as a pool party originally, but the weather did not cooperate so the girls enjoyed some beach ball volleyball after they ate.
+We had planned this like a pool party originally, but the weather did not cooperate so the girls enjoyed some beach ball volleyball after they ate.